AstroBookings/.github/profile/2-design/4_4-notification-system.domain.md

 - A `User` can have multiple `Notification` messages.
 - A `Template` can be used in multiple `Notification` messages.

+> [!NOTE]
+>
-In order to fill the subject and message fields of the `Notification` entity, we need to use the several entities involved in the booking and launch process, but not directly related to the `Notification` entity itself.
+> > In order to fill the subject and message fields of the `Notification` entity, we need to use the several entities involved in the booking and launch process, but not directly related to the `Notification` entity itself.

 ---